10 Coral Reef Snake Species

 © Wikimedia Commons User: Daiju Azuma – CC BY-SA 4.0

-Scuba divers beware – hyrophis ornatus has a strong venom and at least one human death is known from its bite.
-This reef snake is active during both day and night, so there’s a decent chance of seeing them.
-Ornate reef snakes vary from 85cm to 115cm long.
-They always have bulky black patterns on their bodies, but the colour beneath varies from white to olive-yellow.
+Scuba divers beware – the ornate sea snake has a strong venom, and at least one human death is known from its bite.
+This reef snake is active during both day and night, so there’s a decent chance of encountering them.

-2 Dubois’ sea snake
+2 Olive sea snake

 3 Ijima’s sea snake